 RELATED: The Curse of Bobby Layne Still Haunts the Detroit Lions More Than 60 Years Later

-Since the Super Bowl era began in 1967, Detroit has only made the playoffs 12 times.
-Sadly, it’s true.
-Twelve playoff appearances in 56 years.
-They’ve never reached the big game in that time frame and haven’t gone past the Wild Card round since 1991.
+Since the Super Bowl era began in 1967, the Lions have only made the playoffs 12 times.
+Sadly, it's true.
+And let's not talk about the 0-16 season in 2008.
+They've never reached the big game in that time frame and haven't gone past the Wild Card round since 1991.
+Luckily, though, the Lions look to be on track for a deep playoff run in 2023 under Jared Goff and Co.

 Cleveland Browns